The 60+ Best Project Management Software To Work Faster In 2023

 54. Quire

-Quire is a great project management tool that helps teams visualize and collaborate on their projects from all angles.
+Quire is a great project management software that helps teams visualize and collaborate on their projects from all angles.
 Within Quire, teams have Workspaces where they can collaborate, as well as individual task lists which can help contributors stay up-to-date.
 Additionally, actions can be sorted into a Kanban board, which helps others in the organization understand progress.

 Cost: Quire offers a free basic plan, with professional plans beginning at $7.65 per user per month.